bamlab/nest-rabbit-tasks/README.md

       worker: EmailWorker,
     }),
   ],
-  // Here youy should import the worker (EmailWorker)
+  // Here you should import the worker (EmailWorker)
   // and other service you need
   providers: [EmailWorker, SMTPService],
 })